satya-arjunan/visocyteold/Utilities/Doxygen/pages/StringEncoding.md

 Second, Latin1 is a specific encoding, which can be different from the local 8 Bits encoding of strings.

-Special character are now supported in filenames in ParaView, and one should take care of conversion when handling filenames.
+Special character are now supported in filenames in Visocyte, and one should take care of conversion when handling filenames.

 ##Design##